-You can purchase a replacement at the Deiniol Library opposite Academi (the student cafe/nightclub).
+You can purchase a replacement at the Main Arts University building library.

 I need a car parking permit.

 Go to page 35.
 This will tell you about what you need to do to get a permit and the rules and regulations attached.